benjaminjonard/koillection/README.md

 ## Requirements

-## Versions
+1. PHP

 | Koillection | PHP version |
 | ------------| ----------- |
 | 1.1.x       | 7.4         |
 | 1.0.x       | 7.2         |

-1. You may need to add the following extensions:
+2. You may need to add the following extensions:
     - `apcu`
     - `cgi`
     - `ctype`